 The flexibility is still there, and with many companies seeking blog writers, you have a great chance of finding blog topics in which you’re interested.
 Depending on where you are in your pregnancy, your day-to-day schedule, and the need to make income, you might also be able to balance your blog while writing posts for other companies to increase your earning potential.

 Below are some great spots to look for blogging opportunities at home:

 - ProBlogger: Freelance job board for writers.
 Pay is generally by contract.

-- Upwork: A job board that includes a variety of freelance opportunities including blogging and writing jobs.
+- Upwork: This job board includes a variety of freelance opportunities, including blogging and writing jobs.
 Pay is dependent upon the client but is typically per project.
 Upwork charges a small percentage per accepted project.

-- Freelancer: An online marketplace that allows freelancers (writers and more) to bid on incoming projects.
+- Freelancer: This is an online marketplace that allows freelancers (writers and more) to bid on incoming projects.

 - Fiverr: An online marketplace where freelancers can post writing gigs for potential clients to bid on or buy.